hashicorp/terraform-provider-azuread/docs/guides/service_principal_configuration.md

 Go to the API Permissions blade for the Application and click the "Add a permission" button.
 In the pane that opens, select "Microsoft Graph".

 Choose "Application Permissions" for the permission type, and check the permissions you would like to assign.
 The permissions you need will depend on which directory objects you wish to manage with Terraform.
-The following table shows the required permissions by resource:
+The following table show the required permissions for some common resources:

 Resource(s) | Role Name(s)
 -------- | ---------------